How to Lose Your Job by Supporting Palestine [UNLOCKED]

 And I want to point out that, you know, even the institutions that are partaking in this aren't safe from it, right?

-Like look at the university presidents getting dragged before Congress
+Like, look at the university presidents getting dragged before Congress

 and giving what was basically a cut and dry explanation of their policies and

-annihilated by the mainstream media, non-stop coverage from from like the New York Times, at least one resignation so far.
+getting absolutely annihilated by the mainstream media, non-stop coverage from like the New York Times, at least one resignation so far.
+Who knows knows if it'll just be one by the time this airs.

 There's an irony there that a lot of these institutions have sort of participated in

 this sort of witch hunt culture surrounding Palestinian activism and are now the victims of it because the entire apparatus is designed to operate in bad faith.
+Right.

 Yeah.

-I mean, yeah, I remember when this all started, when Winston, my firm, fired me so quickly, the comments then immediately shifted to Dean McKinsey, the dean of NYU Law School, to be like, look, their firm, not, they would never use my correct pronouns, her firm, you know, fired her.
+I mean, yeah, I remember when this all started, when Winston, my firm, fired me so quickly, the comments then immediately shifted to Dean McKenzie, the dean of NYU Law School, to be like, look, their firm, not, they would never use my correct pronouns, her firm, you know, fired her.

+So what are you doing?
 Like, you need to expel her.
+You know, this is weak.

-Like, he's putting out statements that expressly condemn my opinion, enabling further harassment,
+Like he's putting out statements that expressly condemn my opinion, enabling further harassment,

+but that's not enough.
 They are still coming after him and coming after the board of trustees and even just the general student body of this law school.

 Like, for example, when the vote came out, the vote was like 60-40 against me.
+And people were still like, I can't believe 400 students approve of Rena Workman's message.

-And people were still like i can't believe 400 students approve of rena workman's message and it's like this is never enough for these people like right you need to stop catering to them and giving into them and instead support your like marginalized students and stop worrying about what this like violent group of people wants because it's never going to be enough yeah So sick.
+Like you need to stop catering to them and giving in to them and instead support your like marginalized students and stop worrying about what this like violent group of people wants because it's never going to be enough.

+So sick.
 That's a really good point.

 Janane, maybe we'll start with you.

-I kind of want to talk about maybe lessons that both of you have drawn from this, advice that you would give to other people who want to speak out, but, you know, maybe fear similar consequences.
+I kind of want to talk about maybe lessons that both of you have drawn from this, advice that you would give to other people who want to speak out, but, you know, maybe fear fear similar consequences.

 How has this changed your idea, if at all, about practicing law, right?
+Or your career goals, practicing in this space?

 You go to law school for three years, you graduate, you study for the bar, you pass, congratulations.
+You are a licensed attorney.

+You train for this.
 You train to have this job.

 You work a summer there at a big law firm.
+This is a prestigious position.

 And then this happens.

 Has that just changed your career goals, changed your ideas about what you wanted to do in the law, how you wanted to participate in this profession?
+Yeah, 100%.
+I think it did.

-From literally, I remember I was in the hospital for like six months and my roommate who had like stage four cancer was sent home because her health insurance like stopped.
+I face like the brought force and seen the brought force of the immigration system, the criminal justice system, our healthcare system from literally, I remember I was in the hospital for for like six months and my roommate who had like stage four cancer was sent home because her health insurance like stopped.

 So from a very young age, I always knew that I wanted to create like some kind of change of using the law, which is weaponized against us a lot as like a tool towards change, as like lame as that sounds.

-But unfortunately, I'm also a first-generation woman.
+Not at all.
+But unfortunately, I'm also a first generation woman.

-So like I, my family also depended on me to be like the breadwinner at a a certain point to provide for my family.
+So like I, my family also depended on me to be like the breadwinner at a certain point to provide for my family.

 So I decided to go the big law route and kind of get that resources and training and just stabilize me and myself and my family.